microsoft/pxt-arcade/docs/test/tutorials/music.md

 to open the image editor.

-- :mouse pointer: Create an album cover
-(or click the **Gallery** tab
+- :mouse pointer: Create an album cover for your song (or click the **Gallery** tab
 ![Gallery](/static/skillmap/assets/gallery.png "Toggle to see the images for this activity" ) to choose pre-made album art.)